Jesse Ventura: Chris Kyle dispute

 During a January 2012 interview on Opie and Anthony to promote his autobiography American Sniper, former Navy SEAL Chris Kyle said he had punched Ventura in 2006 at a bar in Coronado, California, during a wake for Michael A. Monsoor, a fellow SEAL who had been killed in Iraq.
 According to Kyle, Ventura was vocally expressing opposition to the War in Iraq.
-Kyle, who wrote about the alleged incident in his book but did not mention Ventura by name, said he approached Ventura and asked him to tone down his voice because the families of SEAL personnel were present, but that Ventura responded that the SEALs "deserved to lose a few guys."
+Kyle, who wrote about the alleged incident in his book but did not mention Ventura by name, said he approached Ventura and asked him to lower his voice because the families of SEAL personnel were present, but that Ventura responded that the SEALs "deserved to lose a few guys."
 Kyle said he then punched Ventura.
 Ventura denied the event occurred.